-Futuristic racers, in particularly WipEout, were key in the mid-90s to change the perception of video games.
-No longer were they just children's playthings overflowing kiddified mascot platformers, but visceral, adult and cool.
+Futuristic racers, in particular WipEout, were key in the mid-90s to change the perception of video games.
+No longer were they thought of by the masses as just children's playthings overflowing with kiddified mascot platformers, but visceral, adult and cool.
 Developers were quick to latch on to this craze, and Scavenger's 1996 effort Scorcher is one of the most interesting.

 The tale of Scavenger is quite a tragic one.
 The only other game released by the company was the excellent undersea action game AMOK. it was not the quality, or even lack of sales that were their downfall, but the underhanded machinations of GT Interactive of whom they had a publishing agreement with.
 Payment was withheld, lawsuits were filed and despite a $1.9 million pay-out in their favour three years later, they were not able to recover.

 The behind the scenes drama didn't stop them from creating a great game.
 While WipEout's vehicles hovered and Rollcage's could flip, the gimmick here is zorbing.
 That's right, you race down the track in a futuristic, ball-like hover-bike.
 You can bounce of walls like a pinball, or zip round tubular tunnels at any angle.
 It makes for an exciting and challenging game.